Editor’s note: This article originally ran September 6, 2022, and was updated October 17, 2022 and May 1, 2023.

 The bivalent booster you receive does not need to be from the same manufacturer that produced the vaccine you received for your primary vaccination or any previous booster.

-“There is no real difference between shots,” Dr. Wohl says.
-“You should get the one that is available to you based on your age.”
+“There is no real difference between the Pfizer and Moderna shots,” Dr. Wohl says.
+“You should get the one that is available to you.”

 How long should I wait to get the new booster if I recently had COVID-19?

-“People infected with BA.5 recently probably now have good immunity to this particular variant.
+“People infected with BA.5 recently probably now have good immunity to this particular variant and those that have followed.
 With the bivalent shot, they can boost this protection and likely expand the ability to respond to other variants, perhaps even those coming along,” Dr. Wohl says.

-The new vaccine is available at local pharmacies, doctors’ offices and community health centers.
+The booster is available at local pharmacies, doctors’ offices and community health centers.

-“Check with your local pharmacy or your clinic to see if they have the new bivalent vaccines,” Dr. Wohl says.
-Like previous vaccine and booster shots, the bivalent vaccine is free.
+“Check with your local pharmacy or your clinic to see if they have the bivalent vaccines,” Dr. Wohl says.

 Can I still get infected with COVID-19 if I get the new booster?

-The new boosters will offer more protection against breakthrough infections of the latest variants than the previous shots.
+The boosters offer more protection against breakthrough infections of the latest variants than the previous shots.
 However, that does not mean they are a guarantee against COVID-19 infection.
+You can still get COVID-19 after getting the booster, but you’re more protected against serious illness.

 Visit unchealthcare.org/vaccine for the latest information on the COVID-19 vaccines and boosters.